brighthive/data-resource-generator/docs/source/references/routes.rst

 One to Many support
 ^^^^^^^^^^^^^^^^^^^

-You may define one to many relationships using tableschema foregin key in the Data Resource Schema document.
+You may define one to many relationships using tables schema foregin key in the Data Resource Schema document.
 Please see `tableschema's foreign key documentation <https://specs.frictionlessdata.io/table-schema/#foreign-keys>` for more information.

 Once defined you may access the relationship as a field on your resource.